dotnet/dotnet-docker/samples/run-tests-in-sdk-container.md

 In this example, the tests (and any other required code) are [volume mounted](https://docs.docker.com/engine/admin/volumes/volumes/) into the countainer, and `dotnet test` is run from the `tests` directory (`-w` sets the working directory).
 Test results can be read from the console or from logs, which can be written to disk with the `--logger:trx` flag.

-You should find a `.trx` file in the TestResults folder.
+When the `--logger:trx` flag is used, you should find a `.trx` file in the TestResults folder.
 You can open this file in Visual Studio to see the results of the test run, as you can see in the following image.
 You can open in Visual Studio (File -> Open -> File) or double-click on the TRX file (if you have Visual Studio installed).
 There are other TRX file viewers available as well that you can search for.

 ![Visual Studio Test Results](https://user-images.githubusercontent.com/2608468/35361940-2f5ab914-0118-11e8-9c40-4f252f4568f0.png)